torvalds/linux/Documentation/filesystems/locking.rst

 ->freepage() is called when the kernel is done dropping the page from the page cache.

-->launder_page() may be called prior to releasing a page if it is still found to be dirty.
-It returns zero if the page was successfully cleaned, or an error value if not.
-Note that in order to prevent the page getting mapped back in and redirtied, it needs to be kept locked across the entire operation.
+->launder_folio() may be called prior to releasing a folio if it is still found to be dirty.
+It returns zero if the folio was successfully cleaned, or an error value if not.
+Note that in order to prevent the folio getting mapped back in and redirtied, it needs to be kept locked across the entire operation.